Italian submarine Dagabur: Construction and career

 Dagabur was built at the Tosi shipyard in Taranto.
 She was laid down on 16 April 1936, launched on 22 November of the same year, and commissioned on 9 April 1937.
-On April 25, 1937, she was assigned to 43rd Submarine Squadron in Taranto.
-During 1937 she carried out training and exercises in the Dodecanese and Libya.
-Between August and September of 1937 she performed three missions during the Spanish Civil War.
-During the first one, on August 13, 1937 Dagabur unsuccessfully attacked a ship during a patrol in the Aegean Sea.
-In 1938 she was reassigned to Tobruk, and in 1940 she returned to Italy, and was assigned to 46th Squadron (IV Submarine Group) based first at Taranto and then at Augusta.
+On April 25, 1937, she was assigned to the 43rd Submarine Squadron in Taranto.
+During 1937, she carried out training and exercises in the Dodecanese and Libya.
+Between August and September of 1937, she performed three missions during the Spanish Civil War.
+During the first one, on August 13, 1937, Dagabur unsuccessfully attacked a ship during a patrol in the Aegean Sea.
+In 1938, she was reassigned to Tobruk, and in 1940, she returned to Italy and was assigned to the 46th Squadron (IV Submarine Group) based first at Taranto and then at Augusta.

-After Italy's entrance into World War II, Dagabur under command of captain Domenico Romano, was engaged in various defensive missions, mainly anti-submarine, in the Gulf of Taranto and off the coasts of Tunisia and Libya.
+After Italy's entrance into World War II, Dagabur, under the command of Captain Domenico Romano, was engaged in various defensive missions, mainly anti-submarine, in the Gulf of Taranto and off the coasts of Tunisia and Libya.
 She did not encounter any enemy units during these missions.

-On January 1, 1941 Dagabur commenced her patrol off Cyrenaica coast lasting until January 12, but it proved to be uneventful.
+On January 1, 1941, Dagabur commenced her patrol off Cyrenaica coast, lasting until January 12, but it proved to be uneventful.

 On February 19, 1941, she unsuccessfully patrolled off Malta.

-On March 29, 1941, Dagabur along with two other submarines, was sent to patrol between Alexandria and Cape Krio.
-These three submarines were a part of the screening force covering main Italian battle formation involved in the Operation "Gaudo".
-At 20:27 on March 30 Dagabur sighted in the position 33°47′N 25°24′E light cruiser HMS Bonaventure escorting, along with three destroyers, two transports.
-Being in ideal position for attack, at 20:37 she launched two torpedoes, and heard two strong explosions.
-There were no news of the result of this attack and it's likely the cruiser was damaged, but hours later, HMS Bonaventure was torpedoed again, this time, by the submarine Ambra and sunk with a loss of 23 officers and 115 other members of the crew.
+On March 29, 1941, Dagabur, along with two other submarines, was sent to patrol between Alexandria and Cape Krio.
+These three submarines were a part of the screening force covering the main Italian battle formation involved in Operation "Gaudo".
+At 20:27 on March 30, Dagabur sighted in position 33°47′N 25°24′E light cruiser HMS Bonaventure escorting, along with three destroyers, two transports.
+Being in an ideal position for attack, at 20:37, she launched two torpedoes, and heard two strong explosions.
+There was no news of the result of this attack, and it's likely the cruiser was damaged, but hours later, HMS Bonaventure was torpedoed again, this time, by the submarine Ambra and sunk with a loss of 23 officers and 115 other members of the crew.